 Words, the woods, and the world illuminate this quest to save the most important pieces of our language—by saving the very things they stand for.

 When Mimi finds out her favorite words—simple words, like apricot, blackberry, buttercup—are disappearing from the English language, she elects her granddaughter Brook as their Keeper.
 And did you know?
 The only way to save words is to know them.

-Each purchase of this book funds the removal of 20 pieces of plastic from the ocean and coastlines.
+Every purchase of the Keeper of Wild Words funds the removal of 10 pieces of plastic from the ocean.

 - For any one who longs to get outside and learn more about nature and the environment.

 - A loving portrait of the special relationship that grandparents have with their grandchildren.